MaxHalford/eaopt/README.md

 - You can use the [reddit thread](https://www.reddit.com/r/golang/comments/43oi5j/gago_a_parallel_genetic_algorithm_with_go/) or my [email address](mailto:maxhalford25@gmail.com) for comments/enquiries.
 - I'm quite happy with the syntax and the naming in general, however things are not set in stone and some stuff may change to incorporate more functionalities.
 - Genetic algorithms are a deep academic interest of mine, I am very motivated to maintain `gago` and implement state-of-the-art methods.
+- Although I believe the code structure is quite simple and well structured, I've split the logic into separate functions for testing purposes.
+Don't worry if you see functions call other ones, it's sane.
 - As far as I know the `GOMAXPROCS` from the `runtime` library defaults to the number of available thread, hence we haven't set it in the source code.